akshatsoni8055/akshatsoni8055/README.md

 - 👋 Hi, I’m @akshatsoni8055
-- 👀 I’m interested in
+- 👀 I’m interested in JavaScript
 - 🌱 I’m currently learning ReactJS
 - 💞️ I’m looking to collaborate on Javascript and ExpressJS Projects
 - 📫 How to reach me akshatsoni8055@gmail.com